sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 back but never take a big leap to someplace else entirely.

-You end up on [a local maximum][localmaximum]: you're at a point that's higher than where you were before, but when you zoom out, you'd see that the there's higher points.
-The product is better than in its previous iteration but not the best one it could be.
+You end up on [a local maximum][localmaximum]: you're at a point that's higher than where you were before, but when you zoom out, you'd see that there are higher points.
+The product is better than it was in a previous iteration but not yet the best one it could be.

 And even if you realise that you're stuck and _know_ that you must take a big leap, it's hard to abandon the things you've built in many, many small iterations.
 "So much work went into this!
 We can't simply delete it!
 Right?"
-Right, says the [sunk cost fallacy][sunkencost] - the trap in which you continue doing something mainly because you already put a lot of effort in, even if continuing might not make sense anymore.
+Right, says the [sunk cost fallacy][sunkencost]; the trap in which you continue doing something mainly because you already put a lot of effort in, even if continuing might not make sense anymore.

 "We can't simply delete it, right?" is also exactly what went through my head when we threw away a functioning, shipped, customer-validated prototype of 10k lines.
-Even now, with the question answered with "yes, we can", I find it hard to believe we built and shipped Batch Changes the way we did — building it twice, renaming it twice — but it is one of the most rewarding and customer-focused processes I've been a part of.
+Even now, with the question answered with "yes, we can," I find it hard to believe we built and shipped Batch Changes the way we did: building it twice, renaming it twice.
+But it is one of the most rewarding and customer-focused processes I've been a part of.

-The following five pull requests tell the story of how we avoided those two dangers - local maximums and the sunk cost fallacy - to build Batch Changes.
+The following five pull requests tell the story of how we avoided these two dangers — local maximums and the sunk cost fallacy — to build Batch Changes.

 ## Pull request #1: Build one to throw away